Best Web Development Books Review for Design, Coding and Usability

 JavaScript: The Definitive Guide

-This book is great, it has lots of beginner JavaScript examples and explanations.
-One thing to note is that you need some experience is development.
-It will make your life easier going through this book.
+This book is great, it has beginner JavaScript examples and explanations.
+One thing to note is that you need some experience in basic web development.
+(HTML, CSS) Learning JavaScript is almost a must if you want to have a career in frontend development.

 Ajax and PHP: Building Responsive Web Application

 You need to know some HTML before getting into PHP.
-When you’re ready this is a great book to get started and create some application in PHP.
-The end of the book talks about integrating some MySQL databases.
+When you’re ready, this is a great book to get started and create some applications.
+Towards the end of the book you will learn some integration with MySQL databases.

 Ajax and PHP: Building Responsive Web Application